HSG-AIML/SANE/README.md

 ```bash
 python3 prepare_cifar100_dataset.py
 ```
+The small cnn sample experiment code is structured correspondingly.

 ## Contact
 Feel free to get in touch with us with any questions on the project or to request access to data and / or pretrained models.
 Reach out to `konstantin.schuerholt@unisg.ch`.